Braves vs. Giants Player Props Betting Odds

 Olson Stats

-- Olson takes a two-game streak with at least one hit into this matchup.
-During his last five outings he is batting .188 with a double, three walks and two RBI.
+- Olson heads into this game looking to extend his three-game hit streak.
+In his last five games he is batting .333 with two doubles, two walks and four RBI.

 Olson Recent Games